commonhaus/foundation/README.md

 - **Application Frameworks:** For efficient app development and deployment.
 - **Libraries:** Essential tools that minimize application complexities.

 **Selective Alignment:** Not every project aligns with CF. While we respect the importance of *Specifications & Standards*, we do not engage in their definition or debate.
-This is a home for self-governing, code-centric projects.
+This is a home for **self-governing, code-centric projects**.

 ## Community and Sponsorship